pierrelemerle/Public/pierrelemerle-readme.md

 **1 on 1:** I run regular 1 on 1 with all my reports.
 These meetings are for you; it is best when you prepare and bring up your topics or concerns.
 I will set up a shared notepad to support and document these;

-**Skip level 1 on 1:** I also try to run skip-level 1 on 1 with other people in my organization.
-It helps me to provide better mentoring and ensures that people who do not use my open-door policy still get heard.
+**Skip level 1 on 1:** I also like and try to run skip-level 1 on 1 with non-direct reports in my organization.
+It helps me to provide better guidance and ensures that people who do not use my open-door policy still get heard.

 **Focus:** Aim at being focused and attentive, in the moment.
 This is always a challenge in this hyperconnected world, so let's help each other in that domain; I rely on real-life meetings whenever possible, which allows me to turn off electronics and be more focused.